-If advanced standing is granted with credit on the basis of appropriate evaluation, not more than 1/6 of the total credits required for the degree may be granted in this way (under current requirements, no more than 9 hours for an MA and no more than 15 hours for the MDiv).
+If advanced standing is granted with credit on the basis of appropriate evaluation, not more than 1/6 of the total credits required for the degree may be granted in this way (under current requirements, no more than 8 to 9 hours for an MA (depending on the program) and no more than 13 to 15 hours for the MDiv depending on the total number of credits completed).

 Transfer credit refers to credit from a degree program either at Garrett-Evangelical or another ATS accredited seminary applied towards the completion of a degree at Garrett-Evangelical.
-Course work must have been completed within the last 10 years to be considered for transfer credit.
+Course work must have been completed within the last 10 years to be considered for transfer credit and have been graded at a B- level or better.
+P/F courses are not eligible for transfer.
+Transfer credits are not usually available for required foundational courses.
 Per ATS guidelines, all credits used towards degree requirements must have been completed within 10 years prior to graduation.